AwwCookies/Spearmint/README.md

-Peppermint
+Spearmint
 ==========

-A minty IRC Bot
+A minty AwwRC Bot